The Marine & the Mob

 Now the thing is that "10th & Wolf" is entertaining but like 90% of mob movies ends up feeling too cliche, like it is copying those iconic mob movies which any self respecting movie fan will have watched.
 It is a bit of a shame as "10th & Wolf" is inspired by a true story written by Donnie Brasco, aka FBI agent Joseph Pistone, but the true story interest gets lost beneath the multiple layers of cliches and that includes Tommy's conflict of doing what is right and his loyalty to the family.

 Part of what makes "10th & Wolf" entertaining is the surprisingly impressive cast which director Robert Moresco assembled on an estimated budget of $8,000,000.
 Whilst some of the characters feel a little too cliche and some actors only have a cameo the likeability of James Marsden, Giovanni Ribisi and Brad Renfro goes a long way to get us feeling something for their characters.

-What this all boils down to is that if you like mob movies "10th & Wolf" is another okay movie to add to your list.
-But it is a movie that whilst inspired by a true story ends up like so many mob movies struggling to escape from the shadow of the great mob movies with scenes and characters which feel ripped off.
+What this all boils down to is that if you like mob movies "10th & Wolf" is another okay mob movie to add to your list of mob movies.
+But it is a movie that whilst inspired by a true story ends up like so many mob movies as it struggles to escape from the shadow of the great mob movies with scenes and characters which feel ripped off.